PabloPiaggi/Crystallization-of-IceIh/README.md

-# Melting temperature of a model of hexagonal ice from enhanced sampling molecular dynamics simulations
+# Phase equilibrium of liquid water and hexagonal ice from enhanced sampling molecular dynamics simulations
 ## Pablo Piaggi and Roberto Car

 This repository contains the input files to reproduce the results of the paper mentioned above.